APPLICATION PROCESS

 STEP 3

-Once you submit your application and pay the application fee, an admissions checklist will be added to your account.
+Once your application and application fee are submitted, an admissions checklist will be added to your account.
 This process typically takes up to 48 hours.
-You can click here to login and monitor your child's application progress.
-We recommend you bookmark this page for future reference.
+You will then be able to login and monitor your child's application progress.

 Step 4